tensorflow/java/docs/install.md

 ## Requirements

-TensorFlow Java runs on Java 8 and above, and supports out-of-the-box the following platforms:
+TensorFlow Java runs on Java 11 and above, and supports out-of-the-box the following platforms:

-*   Ubuntu 16.04 or higher; 64-bit, x86
+*   Ubuntu 20.04 or higher; 64-bit, x86
+*   Ubuntu 22.04 or higher; 64-bit, arm
-*   macOS 10.12.6 (Sierra) or higher; 64-bit, x86
+*   macOS 12 or higher; 64-bit, x86
+*   macOS 14 or higher; 64-bit, arm
-*   Windows 7 or higher; 64-bit, x86
+*   Windows 10 or higher; 64-bit, x86

 *Note: To use TensorFlow on Android, see
 [TensorFlow Lite](https://tensorflow.org/lite)*